-On his own initiative, he carried his heavy machine gun from Company K's right flank to its left, in order to protect that flank which was in danger of being overrun by advancing enemy infantry supported by tanks.
-Occupying a shallow hole offering no protection above his waist, he cut down a group of 10 Germans.
+On his own initiative, Army Master Sgt.
+Jose M. Lopez carried his heavy machine gun from Company K's right flank to its left.
+He did so to protect that flank, which was in danger of being overrun by advancing enemy infantry supported by tanks.
+Occupying a shallow hole offering no protection above his waist, Lopez cut down a group of 10 Germans in World War II.

 After World War II, Lopez remained in the Army and fought in Korea until a superior officer learned that the Medal of Honor recipient was in combat.
 He was then ordered to the rear and spent months in a graves registration unit.
 Lopez retired as a master sergeant in 1973.

 His wife of 62 years, Emilia Herrera Lopez, died in February 2004.
-Survivors include five children, Candida Pieratti of Mahopac, N.Y., Virginia Rogers of Ogden, Utah, Beatrice Pedraza of Lima, Peru, and John Lopez and Maggie Wickwire, both of San Antonio; 19 grandchildren, and 10 great-grandchildren.
+Survivors include five children, Candida Pieratti of Mahopac, N.Y., Virginia Rogers of Ogden, Utah, Beatrice Pedraza of Lima, Peru, and John Lopez and Maggie Wickwire, both of San Antonio; 19 grandchildren; and 10 great-grandchildren.

 © 2006 DefenseWatch.
 All opinions expressed in this article are the author's and do not necessarily reflect those of Military.com.